 - Only the 64-bit version of ROCS for Windows is being released because vROCS is no longer supported for 32-bit machines.

 - Please note that this is the last release to support RHEL5.
 As of March 31, 2017, RHEL5 has reached end-of-production support.

 - Support for Ubuntu 16 has been added.

 - Support for Mac OS X 10.10, 10.11, and macOS Sierra 10.12 has been added.

 - Mac OS X 10.8 and 10.9 are no longer supported.

 ROCS is now available for download.
 Existing licenses will continue to work, but if a new license is required, contact your account manager or email email@example.com.

-About OpenEye Scientific
+RESOURCES About OpenEye Scientific